PieLabs/pie-docs/developing/pie-development/quickstart.md

 ## Setting up your first PIE

-To start creating a custom PIE, the first step is to create a directory and initialize the project.
+To start creating a PIE, the first step is to create a directory and initialize the project.
 For the purposes of this explanation, we'll be developing a simple toggle with a value of either `true` or `false`.

     mkdir pie-toggle
     cd pie-toggle